scc-uconn/NESS19/announcement/ness19.md

 problem will be revealed on Saturday, May 18, 2019, and teams work on the spot to find a solution.
-A review panel will select a few finalists to present in the first afternoon session, and the winners will receive their award at the closing ceremony.
+A review panel will select a few finalists to present in the first afternoon session, and the winners will receive their awards at the closing ceremony.
 Team registration will be closed on Monday, May 6, 2019.

 ## Chernoff Lecture